Jerry West, a 3-time Hall of Fame selection and the inspiration for the NBA logo, dies at 86

 West, nicknamed “Mr. Clutch” for his late-game exploits as a player, was an NBA champion who went into the Hall of Fame as a player in 1980 and again as a member of the gold medal-winning 1960 U.S. Olympic Team in 2010.
 He will be enshrined for a third time later this year as a contributor, and NBA Commissioner Adam Silver called West “one of the greatest executives in sports history.”

-West was “the personification of basketball excellence and a friend to all who knew him,” the Clippers said in announcing his death.
+West was “the personification of basketball excellence and a friend to all who knew him,” said the Clippers, who employed him as a consultant for the last seven years.
 West’s wife, Karen, was by his side when he died, the Clippers said.

-West worked for the Clippers as a consultant for the last seven years.
+“He was absolutely my basketball sage: wise, loyal and so much fun,” Clippers owner Steve Ballmer said.
+“If you were in his presence, you felt his competitiveness and his drive.
+He cared about everything and everyone.”

-West was general manager of championship teams with the Los Angeles Lakers, helping build the “Showtime” dynasty.
+West was general manager of championship teams with the Lakers, helping build the “Showtime” dynasty.
 He also worked in the front offices of the Memphis Grizzlies, the Golden State Warriors and the Clippers.
-Among his many highlights as an executive with the Lakers: he drafted Magic Johnson and James Worthy, then brought in Kobe Bryant and eventually Shaquille O’Neal to play alongside Bryant.
+Among his many highlights as an executive with the Lakers: he drafted Magic Johnson and James Worthy, then brought in Kobe Bryant and Shaquille O’Neal to win more titles.

-His basketball life bridged generations: West played with Elgin Baylor, whom he called “the most supportive and the greatest player of that era,” and Wilt Chamberlain.
-As a coach and executive, he worked with a who’s-who of NBA stars from the last 40 years: Kareem Abdul-Jabbar, Johnson, Worthy, O’Neal, Bryant, Stephen Curry, Klay Thompson, Kevin Durant, Kawhi Leonard and Paul George among them.

-“I marvel at them, at the joy they brought basketball fans all over the world,” West said in 2019.

-West is 25th on the NBA’s all-time scoring list, and while the league has never confirmed that West was in fact the model for its logo — a player dribbling a ball, set against a red-and-blue background — the league has never said otherwise, either.
+West is 25th on the NBA’s all-time scoring list.
+The league has never confirmed that West was in fact the model for its logo — a player dribbling a ball, set against a red-and-blue background — but has never said otherwise, either.

 “While it’s never been officially declared that the logo is Jerry West,” Silver said in 2021, “it sure looks a lot like him.”